 The next stage of the process is the mechanical separation of the individual die.
 Usually, before scanning, the wafer is mounted on an adhesive membrane, and this is expanded to fracture the wafer along the lines of internal defects producing the individual die.

 Need to know more about semiconductor production support with fiber lasers?

 Stealth laser dicing is just one field where pulsed fiber lasers are supporting semiconductor production, and we have mentioned many more areas too.
 They also have downline electronics applications in printed circuit board manufacture and component surface mounting.
-To find out more about the advantages pulsed and continuous wave (CW) fiber lasers offer the semiconductor and related industries; please contact SPI Lasers, there is so much more to discover.

 REGISTER FOR UPDATES

 If you enjoyed reading this article, why not register for future articles?